 Oliver’s prudish mother Jill (Sally Hawkins) seems to be contemplating worn-down relationship with her husband Lloyd (Noah Taylor), a marine biologist, who has become stagnant and running into the deeper rungs of depression.
 They both veer in-between satisfaction and bewilderment, just like Oliver himself.
 The arrival of mother’s old flame Graham (Paddy Considine) – as new neighbor – makes Oliver wonder about the instability of his home life.
 Graham is a mystic self-help guru, who seems fascinating, at least on the surface.
 At school, Oliver has no friends, but only the stylized vision of how the townspeople would mourn if he is dead (especially the female schoolmates cry a lot).
 In a bemused state, he participates in a round of bullying an overweight girl Zoe Preece and pushes her into a puddle.
 This particular incident haunts Oliver and his ensuing sympathy for the girl is an essential element for his emotional progress.
 Oliver’s primary goal in school is to increase the street cred by forming a connection with the moderately popular, ‘bad’ girl Jordana (Yasmin Paige).
 Jordana is cloaked in a red coat, signifying Oliver’s perception of seeing her as an object to further his social status.
 At later points, the color ‘red’ takes different meaning and Jordana grows bigger than being an object of desire.
 The other important task at hand is to obliterate any possibility for the rekindling of a relationship between his mom and Graham.

 The adolescent phase is pretty much like traveling in a submarine, gazing through a small window at the dark, swirling creatures of outside world.
 The newly triggered sexual desires and instinct for aggression unsettles and disrupts our version of reality.
 We become an enigma to our parents and our parents’ relationship would seem like a paradox.
-We delve into the deepest depths to not get thrown out of our comfort zone, while at the same time we make fantasies out of awaiting, new experiences.
+We delve into the deepest depths to not get thrown out of our comfort zone, while at the same time we make fantasies out of the possibly emerging, new experiences.
 We struggle deeply to keep our turbulent emotions submerged.
 We’d like to wade deep into the water, but also afraid of getting fully drenched.
 We want everyone in our limited world to understand us, but at the same time we remain unable to relate to other persons.
-We jail ourselves inside a narcissistic bubble, while hatching grand plans for romantic relationship.
-We desire a partner (from opposite sex) to only reach ourselves (to figure out who we are) rather than having a genuine interest on other person.
+We jail ourselves inside a bubble, while hatching grand plans for romantic relationship or at least human connection.
+We desire a partner in order to only reach ourselves or to figure out who we are rather than having a genuine interest on the other person (probably this we do as adults too!).
 And, finally we are made to come to terms with the flaws of our own parents, which is initially painful to tolerate.
 Oliver Tate’s adolescent trajectory in “Submarine” takes this usual path, but what makes this journey into adolescence fascinating hinges upon two vital aspects: Ayoade’s impeccably crafted visual language; and Craig Roberts’ exemplary, easily relatable introverted behavior.

 Director Ayoade balances between the use of colors blue (associated with stability, trust, truth etc – in American culture blue is known as color of depression) and red (associated with love, loss, passion, etc) to signify the conflicting emotions faced by Oliver.
 Water is used as an important visual metaphor (a symbol for purity, life, cleansing – what does it signify here?).
 From fish tanks to dirty puddles to vast sea, water recurrently occupies the frames.
 As Oliver and Jordana gazes into the sea, they seem to be contemplating the ongoing flow of time (which brings unbridled agonies and joys).
 Water seems to be emphasizing their important transcendent phase in life.
 Cinematographer Erik Wilson and Ayoade make the action flow smoothly with lack of fast cuts.
 Even in the hand-held shots, a sense of atmosphere reflects in the frame rather than bluntly following the subjects (some extreme close-ups might be deemed unnecessary).
 The most striking aspects of the imagery are the dilapidated industrial vistas and the coastal surroundings.
 There’s also something pleasing in the way Ayoade has opted to shoot outdoor sequences in natural light.
 Some of the timeless qualities of the visuals are heightened by original songs (written by Alex Turner and composed by Andrew Hewitt).